Dear readers of ADxS.org, please forgive the disruption.

 Cerebellum

 The noradrenergic effect of IL-1 appears to be mediated by cyclooxygenase 2 (COX2).
-COX2 antagonists (diclofenac) suppress increased norepinephrine turnover indicated by IL-1, but COX-1 antagonists (indomethacin, ibuprofen) or lipoxygenase antagonists do not.58 Indomethacin, however, was able to suppress the norepinephrine increase on IL-1 given intravenously but not on IL-1 given intraperitoneally (into the peritoneum).
-Intravenously given IL-1 also resulted in a more rapid HPA axis activation than IL-1 given into the peritoneum.
+COX2 antagonists (diclofenac) prevent increased noradrenaline turnover induced by IL-1, but not COX-1 antagonists (indomethacin, ibuprofen) or lipoxygenase antagonists.58 However, indomethacin was able to prevent the increase in noradrenaline in response to intravenously administered IL-1, but not the increase in response to IL-1 administered intraperitoneally (into the peritoneum).
+Intravenously administered IL-1 also led to faster HPA axis activation than IL-1 administered into the peritoneum.

-IL-1 causes increase in the turnover (leading to decrease in the level) of59
+IL-1 causes an increase in the turnover (which leads to a reduction in the level) of59

 Serotonin in the hippocampus and PFC